FISHING & HUNTING

-During the month of March, there were 24 confirmed wolf depredation incidents on livestock and 4 livestock injured by wolves.
-There were two nuisance incidents investigated in March.
-From January 1, 2020 to March 31, 2020, there have been a total of 37 depredation incidents in New Mexico and a total of 4 depredation incidents in Arizona.
-The following are investigations conducted by Wildlife Services during the month that were determined to be caused by wolves.
-Investigations of dead and injured livestock conducted by Wildlife Services during the month that were determined to be from causes other than wolves (i.e. vehicle strike, illness, coyote predation, bear predation, or unknown cause) are not listed in this monthly update.
+During the month of May, there were 15 confirmed wolf depredation incidents on livestock, no probable wolf depredation on livestock and one livestock injured by wolves.
+There were three nuisance incidents investigated in May.
+From January 1, 2020 to May 31, 2020, there have been a total of 60 depredation incidents in New Mexico and a total of 21 depredation incidents in Arizona.

 WHO WE SUPPORT